7asna2/SHE-Crazy-Ball-Game/README.md

 # SHE Crazy Ball Game

 ## about the Game
-    this game is EDX embedded systems project using TM4C123 kit
+    this game is EDX embedded systems online course project using TM4C123 kit

 ##How to play:
     The crazy ball continue to move while you try to keep it from falling out of the screen by moving bar.